HOW TO BREW :ICED COFFEE HARIO SWITCH

 ・Coffee kettle

-A coffee scale, smartphone timer, or kitchen scale
+・Coffee scale, or smartphone timer, kitchen scale

 ・Thermometer

-Serving size: 15-18g powder / 150ml hot water / medium-fine grind
+For one serving: 15-18g coffee grounds / 150ml hot water / medium-fine grind

-Ratio: Coffee powder/water = 1:8~1:10
+Ratio: Coffee grounds/water = 1:8~1:10

 1: Rinse the dripper to warm it up.

-3: First pour.
+3: 1st pour.
 Close the switch and start the timer.
-At the same time, pour in half the total amount of hot water (150ml ÷ 2 = 75ml in this example) at about 93-87°C.
+Simultaneously, pour half of the total amount of hot water (this time, 150ml ÷ 2 = 75ml) at about 93-87°C.